Same Compression Principle, Different Geometry: Rate-Distortion Signatures Dissociate Biological and Artificial Visual Systems: Results

-\paragraph{Distortion-trained models move toward humans in geometry but lose performance.} The distortion-trained regime partially closes the geometric gap, with smaller (though still significant) offsets in $\beta$ and $\kappa$ relative to humans (e.g., $\Delta\beta=0.188$, $q=1.31\times 10^{-5}$; Table~\ref{tab:geirhos_regime_vs_humans}), consistent with a shift toward the human region in Fig.~\ref{fig:heatmap}.
-However, this geometric movement comes at a cost: both accuracy and AUC decrease relative to humans ($q<10^{-2}$ and $q<10^{-4}$, respectively; Table~\ref{tab:geirhos_regime_vs_humans}).
+Distortion-trained models partially close this geometric gap, showing smaller yet significant offsets in both $\beta$ and $\kappa$ relative to humans ($\Delta\beta = 0.188$, $q = 1.31 \times 10^{-5}$), consistent with a shift toward the human region of RD space.
+However, this geometric movement comes at a cost.
+Distortion training reduces both accuracy and AUC relative to humans ($q < 10^{-2}$ and $q < 10^{-4}$ respectively), indicating that training on degraded distributions produces more human-like compression geometry, but less efficient overall performance.

-\paragraph{All-noise and specialised training improve accuracy/efficiency, but overshoot along curvature.} Multi-corruption (\textit{all-noise}) and single-corruption (\textit{specialised}) regimes show the opposite dissociation.
-Both outperform humans in accuracy ($q<10^{-5}$) and modestly increase AUC (Table~\ref{tab:geirhos_regime_vs_humans}).
-Yet their slope shifts are small and not distinguishable from humans after correction, while curvature shifts past humans in the opposite direction (both $\Delta\kappa<0$, $q<10^{-3}$).
-This shows that robustness interventions can improve performance and efficiency while moving models toward humans along the slope axis but away from humans along the curvature axis.
-This is a trade-off visible in Fig.~\ref{fig:heatmap} as well and not recoverable from accuracy alone.
+Multi-corruption (all-noise) and single-corruption (specialised) regimes show the opposite pattern.
+Both outperform humans in accuracy ($q < 10^{-5}$) and modestly exceed humans in AUC, yet their curvature shifts past humans in the opposite direction ($\Delta\kappa < 0$, $q < 10^{-3}$ for both), while slope differences become indistinguishable from humans after correction.
+Robustness training can therefore improve accuracy and efficiency while simultaneously moving the curvature of the compression frontier further from the human regime.
+This training side-effect is entirely invisible to accuracy-based evaluation, but recoverable from RD geometry.

-To illustrate how RD geometry changes \emph{within} an experiment as perturbation severity increases, Appendix~\ref{sec:beta_severity} analyzes the noise-severity conditions and plots each system’s inferred $\beta$ as a function of noise level (Fig.~\ref{fig:BetaSlopes}), revealing that systems can share the same direction of $\beta$ change with severity while differing markedly in the \emph{dynamics} (gradual vs.\ abrupt transitions).

-\paragraph{Do interventions change the accuracy--geometry relationship, or mainly shift location in RD space?} Finally, we asked whether training regimes \emph{change the coupling} between performance and RD geometry, or instead \emph{translate} systems within a shared landscape.
-After controlling for matched blocks, accuracy is negatively associated with both RD slope and curvature, while regime-specific offsets persist (Table~\ref{tab:geirhos_regime_vs_humans}).
-Crucially, we find no evidence that regimes alter the \emph{form} of the accuracy--geometry relationship (interaction tests: both $p>0.4$), implying that interventions primarily shift a model’s \emph{location} in RD space rather than changing how accuracy maps onto geometry.
-This ``translation'' view is visually supported by Fig.~\ref{fig:heatmap}b, where each family/regime forms a coherent band in $(\beta_n,\kappa_n)$ with similar orientation, but displaced intercepts.